GauriP/machine-learning/projects/capstone/CapstoneProjectReport.md

 ### Implementation

 Sklearn library was used in the implementation of this project.

 Before I could run any classification algorithm on the data as is, I ran label-encoder on the categorical data in the dataset.
 This makes the data usable in the algorithms we tried for modeling.

 I ran the simple out the box Decision tree algorithm, and then the Random Forest algorithm.
 Further tuning with gridsearchCV and RandomizedsearchCV was tried to get the best parameters.

 The algorithm fitting process was relatively straightforward in this project.
 The tricky part was gathering useful information from the dataset that we were provided.
 Since we used Random forest algorithm, I did not need to cross-validation to check cross-validation score on the data.

 Testing was performed on data provided by kaggle, and since they had not provided with the correct output the accuracy of the output could only be tested using the score on the kaggle leaderboard.

-Once the training data was fit using Random-forest I ran the predict_proba function on the testing data.
+Once the training data was fit using Random-forest I ran the predict_proba(a) function on the testing data.

 ### Refinement

 The initial solution for this problem would the out of box  RandomForest algorithm.
 To tune it further I ran both the RandomizedCV and GridcSearchCV algorithm to get better tunes parameters.
-The parameters I used for the GridSerachCV were as below:
+The parameters I used for the tuning algorithm were as below:

 param_grid =